Kobuk Valley National Park

 1. Is hunting allowed in Kobuk Valley National Park?

-Hunting is not permitted for sport within the park; however, local residents in designated zones are allowed to hunt for sustenance.
+Hunting is not permitted for sport within the park; however, residents in designated zones are allowed to hunt for sustenance.

 2. What is the significance of the Great Kobuk Sand Dunes?